gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-fundamentals.md

       0, 0.5,
       0.7, 0,

-How those values translate to pixel depends on the `gl.viewport` setting.
-In the same our canvas size is 400x300
-`gl.viewport` defaults to the initial size of the canvas.
-Since we didn't set a size for our canvas it's the default size of 300x150.
-Converting from clip space to pixels (often called screen space in WebGL and OpenGL literature) WebGL is going to draw a triangle at
+Converting from clip space to screen sapce WebGL is going to draw a triangle at

      clip space      screen space
        0, 0       ->   200, 150